kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 - [Add context to failure messages](https://github.com/kubernetes/kubernetes/pull/105314)

 **API Changes:**
+- No changes to namespace label schema
-- Add `pod-security.admission.config.k8s.io/v1` with no changes from the `v1beta1` API.
+- Add `pod-security.admission.config.k8s.io/v1` (admission configuration, not a REST API) with no changes from the `v1beta1` API.

 ### Upgrade / Downgrade Strategy